Invested in Tanzania

 Education

-When it was established in 1997, FOTZC’s founding mission was to improve access to, and quality of, education in Tanzanian communities.
-In the past 20 years, the organization has donated thousands of textbooks and built facilities for 23 schools, designed to keep kids safe and help them learn.
+When it was established in 1997, FOTZC’s founding mission was to improve access to, and the quality of, education in Tanzanian communities.
+In the past 20 years, the organization has donated thousands of textbooks and built facilities for 23 schools, keeping kids safe and helping them learn.

 Kids were coming to school hungry or getting sick because of unsafe food, so FOTZC built canteens in several schools to ensure students are nourished and able to focus on learning.
-For kids traveling from rural areas, dormitories were built, enabling them to attend class regularly, while teacher housing in remote areas ensures teachers have a place to live—and kids have a place to learn, wherever they live.
+For kids traveling from rural areas, dormitories were built, enabling them to attend class regularly, while teacher housing in remote areas ensures teachers have a place to live.

 Women’s Empowerment

-In addition to the jewelry business, FOTZC has helped women establish businesses in bee-keeping, leather tanning, agriculture and other industries.
-Together, these groups help foster confidence in a group of strong women who can go on to improve the lives of their families and the condition of their communities.
+In addition to the jewelry business, FOTZC has helped women establish businesses in bee-keeping, agriculture, and other industries.
+Together, these groups help foster confidence in strong women, who can go on to improve the lives of their families and the condition of their communities.

 Healthcare